Section 3.1 Equilibrium

 There are several ways to think about this equation.
 Reading it from left to right it says that if all the forces acting on a body sum to zero, then the body will be in equilibrium.
 If you read it from right to left it says that if a body is in equilibrium, then all the forces acting on the body must sum to zero.
 Both interpretations are equally valid but we will be using the second one more often.
 In a typical problem equilibrium of a body implies that the forces sum to zero, and we use that fact to find the unknown forces which make it so.
 Remember that we are talking about vector addition here, so the sums of the forces must be calculated using the rules of vector addition; you won’t get correct answers if you can’t add vectors!

 We’ll be using all of the different vector addition techniques introduced in Section 2.6, which may lead to some confusion.
 It doesn’t matter, mathematically, which technique you use but part of the challenge and reward of statics is learning to select the best tool for the job at hand; to select the simplest, easiest, fastest, or clearest way to get to the solution.
-You’ll do best in this course if can use multiple approaches to solve the same problem.
+You’ll do best in this course if you can use multiple approaches to solve the same problem.

 In Chapter 5 we will add another requirement for equilibrium, namely equilibrium equation (5.3.2) which says the forces which cause rotational motion and angular acceleration \(\boldsymbol{\alpha}\) also must sum to zero, but for the problems of this chapter the only condition we’ll need for equilibrium is \(\Sigma\vec{F} = 0\text{.}\)